sp00m/bow/README.md

 ## Example

-Following example uses [JWT](https://jwt.io/) for generating tokens, and a relational database holding the users.
+Following example uses [JWT](https://jwt.io/) for generating tokens, and a relational database holding the users (i.e. the *listeners*).

 ### Database